Skip to main content

 Getting Started

-Let's dive into how you can get started with the win32 package and see it in action.
+Let's dive into how you can get started with package:win32 package and see it in action.

 Add the ffi and win32 packages to your project with: